Landau Eugene Murphy Jr.

 Landau Eugene Murphy Jr. (born August 11, 1974) is an American jazz singer from Logan County, West Virginia.
 He received national attention for winning the sixth season of the NBC reality show America's Got Talent.
 Landau has released a total of 4 albums since his victory in 2011.
-Landau used his free time during the COVID-19 pandemic to earn his high school diploma and serves as an advocate for adult education in the state of West Virginia with the West Virginia Department of Education's "It's Never Too Late to Graduate" campaign.
-Landau continues to advocate for adult education, offering the official Landau Eugene Murphy Jr. Scholarship at Southern West Virginia Community and Technical College in his hometown of Logan, West Virginia.
-Following his time on America's Got Talent, Landau has continued to host a series of charity events around the state of West Virginia.
-Landau has since performed around the world, having played in Shanghai, China in 2013 and at the World Expo in Dubai in 2022.
+Landau has performed around the world, including Shanghai, China, in 2013 and at the World Expo in Dubai in 2022.
 Landau continues to perform around the country annually and wraps up every year with a Holiday tour across his home state.
 In 2014 Landau was listed in the Jaycees Ten Outstanding Young Americans list.

-Early life

-Murphy dropped out of high school during his 11th grade year; for 20 years he financially struggled as he drifted between different jobs between Detroit, Michigan and West Virginia.
-Before his time on television, in 2010 Landau's house was ransacked, leading him to audition for America's Got Talent in the only clothes he owned.
+Early life, family and education